-July 1 for fall admission, April 15 for summer and December 1 for spring.
+July 1 for fall admission and November 1 for spring admission.

 7. When do classes begin?

-Students are admitted three times a year, in the spring, summer extended and fall.
+Students are admitted twice a year, in the fall and spring.
 The first day of class is the same first day for the academic term.

 8. Is it "hard" to get accepted into the program?